Education

 Reasonable adjustments and accommodations in education

 Reasonable adjustments are changes made to remove or reduce a disadvantage related to someone's disability.
-In the workplace this can include:
+In education this can include:

 -